Private Temp Email, No Tracking

 What "No Tracking" Actually Means

-Many services claim to be "privacy-friendly" while still collecting significant amounts of data.
-They might not sell your email address, but they log your IP, timestamp every action, track which pages you visit, and use analytics tools that build behavioral profiles.
-"We do not sell your data" is a low bar.
+Plenty of services claim to be privacy-friendly even though they collect a lot of data.
+They might not sell your email address.
+Instead they log your IP, timestamp every action, track which pages you visit and use analytics tools to build behavioral profiles.
+Saying "we don't sell your data" is a low bar to set for your own privacy.

-The database stores only what is necessary to make the service work: your access code (a random string), your email address, and your received emails.
-None of this is connected to your real identity because your real identity was never collected.
+The database only stores what is needed to make the service work.
+This includes your access code which is a random string, your email address and your received emails.
+None of this is connected to your real identity because your real identity was never collected in the first place.

 No Tracking Pixels in Received Emails

-When you receive an email through NukeMail, the email content is processed before it reaches your inbox.
-One important part of this processing is how images are handled.
-Marketing emails are riddled with tracking pixels — tiny 1x1 images with unique URLs that notify the sender when you open the email, what time you opened it, what device you used, and sometimes your approximate location.
+When you get an email through NukeMail, the content is processed before it hits your inbox.
+How the system handles images is a key part of this.
+Marketing emails are full of tracking pixels.
+These are tiny 1x1 images with unique URLs that tell the sender when you open the email, the time you opened it, the device you used and sometimes your approximate location.

-NukeMail strips base64-encoded inline images during processing and renders email HTML in a sanitized environment.
-External image loading is controlled to prevent tracking pixels from phoning home when you read an email.
-This means that as far as the sender is concerned, their email was received but never opened.
+NukeMail strips base64-encoded inline images during processing.
+It renders email HTML in a sanitized environment.
+We control external image loading to stop tracking pixels from phoning home when you read an email.
+Because of this, the sender sees that their email arrived but they have no way to know you opened it.

-This matters because temporary email is often used to sign up for services without revealing your real identity.
-If the service can track when and where you opened their verification email (via a tracking pixel), they have collected data about you without your consent.
-NukeMail prevents this data collection.
+This matters because you use temporary email to sign up for services without revealing your real identity.
+If a service tracks when and where you opened their verification email through a tracking pixel, they collect data about you without your consent.
+NukeMail stops this data collection.

 HTTP-Only Cookies and Security

-The session cookie that keeps you logged into your inbox is set with three security attributes: HttpOnly, Secure, and SameSite=Lax.
-HttpOnly means that JavaScript running on the page (or injected by a malicious script) cannot read the cookie.
-Secure means the cookie is only sent over encrypted HTTPS connections.
-SameSite=Lax prevents the cookie from being sent on cross-site requests, protecting against CSRF attacks.
+The session cookie that keeps you logged into your inbox uses three security attributes.
+These are HttpOnly, Secure and SameSite=Lax.
+HttpOnly stops JavaScript running on the page or injected by a malicious script from reading your cookie.
+Secure means the cookie only travels over encrypted HTTPS connections.
+SameSite=Lax stops the cookie from being sent on cross-site requests.
+This protects your account against CSRF attacks.

-These are not exotic security measures — they are best practices that many websites still do not implement.
-The combination ensures that your session cannot be hijacked by malicious scripts, intercepted over unencrypted connections, or exploited by cross-site attacks.
+These aren't exotic security measures.
+They're best practices that many websites still don't implement.
+Combining these methods makes sure your session can't be hijacked by malicious scripts.
+It also prevents your data from being intercepted over unencrypted connections or exploited by cross-site attacks.

-The cookie contains only your access code — a random alphanumeric string.
-Even if it were somehow intercepted, it does not reveal your identity.
-It is a key to a temporary inbox that will be deleted within 14 days.
-There is no long-term value in stealing it and no personal data behind it.
+Your cookie only holds your access code.
+It is just a random alphanumeric string.
+Even if someone intercepted it, they wouldn't learn who you are.
+The code acts as a key to a temporary inbox that gets deleted within 14 days.
+Stealing it provides no long-term value because there is no personal data behind it.

 What NukeMail Does Not Collect

-The analytics system tracks aggregate metrics — page views, visitor counts, popular times — without identifying individual users.
-It does not use cookies for analytics, does not store IP addresses, and is compliant with GDPR, CCPA, and ePrivacy without requiring a cookie consent banner.
+The analytics system tracks aggregate metrics like page views, visitor counts and popular times without identifying individual users.
+It doesn't use cookies for analytics or store IP addresses.
+The system is compliant with GDPR, CCPA and ePrivacy without requiring a cookie consent banner.

-When your inbox is deleted (after 14 days for free users, or after the dormant period for premium), all associated data is permanently removed from the database via CASCADE deletion.
-There is no soft-delete, no archive, no backup retention of user data beyond the stated lifecycle.
-Once it is gone, it is truly gone — there is no way to recover it, and that is the point.
+When your inbox is deleted (after 14 days for free users or after the dormant period for premium), all associated data is permanently removed from the database using CASCADE deletion.
+There is no soft-delete.
+There is no archive.
+There is no backup retention of user data beyond the stated lifecycle.
+Once it is gone, it's truly gone.
+You can't recover it and that is the point.

 Privacy as a Feature, Not a Constraint

-Some services treat privacy as a limitation — "we would love to offer personalized recommendations, but we respect your privacy, so we cannot."
-NukeMail treats privacy as a feature that actively makes the service better.
-Not collecting personal data means there is nothing to leak.
-Not tracking users means the system is simpler and faster.
-Not building profiles means there are no creepy "we noticed you..." emails.
+Some services treat privacy like a limitation.
+They say they would love to offer personalized recommendations but they respect your privacy so they can't.
+NukeMail treats privacy like a feature that actually makes the service better.
+Because we don't collect personal data there is nothing to leak.
+We don't track users so the system stays simpler and faster.
+We don't build profiles so there are no creepy emails claiming we noticed your activity.

-The access code system exists specifically because traditional account systems require identity.
-By replacing accounts with random codes, NukeMail delivers the same functionality (persistent access, cross-device usage) without any of the privacy costs.
-The code is not a workaround for a missing login system — it is a deliberate replacement that is better for the use case.
+The access code system exists because traditional account systems require your identity.
+By replacing accounts with random codes, NukeMail delivers the same functionality like persistent access and cross-device usage without any of the privacy costs.
+The code isn't a workaround for a missing login system.
+It is a deliberate replacement that works better for this use case.